 AONBs are landscapes of fantastic diversity offering natural and cultural heritage to explore.
 They are excellent places of learning for all ages.

-Other learning opportunities in the Shropshire Hills include:
+Scroll down for other learning opportunities in the Shropshire Hills:

 Organised school visits

 - Cardingmill Valley, the National Trust offers a range of organised activities for school parties.